James Chick

 from Fry & Jefferson's map (1751)

-The muster roll also indicates that James Cheek was discharged from military service in Caroline Co., VA.
-Many records from Caroline County were lost during the Civil War.
-Some deeds and wills, and a considerable number of court order books survived.
-The order books, in particular, contain numerous references to the Chick family during the 1760's and 1770's, particularly William Chick and Richard Chick.
-There are also a couple of references to James Chick: he was was being sued by James FENNELL on Mar.
+Unfortunately, genealogical research in Caroline County is complicated by the loss of many of the county's records during the Civil War.
+The surviving court order books are a primary source of information about the county's inhabitants.
+These contain numerous references to members of the Chick family during the 1760's and 1770's, particularly William CHICK and Richard CHICK who were involved in a large number of lawsuits.
+There are also couple of references to a James CHICK: he was was being sued by James FENNELL on Mar.
 13, 1760/61, by Benjamin HUBBARD on June 15, 1765, and by John MORTON on Sept.
 8, 1768.

-Another mysterious individual is Ann CHICK of Caroline County whose last will and testament was proved in court on Jan.
+James CHICK died before 1780 when his son, John CHICK, made a claim for his bounty land.
+The Caroline court order books also contain a reference to Ann CHICK of Caroline County whose last will and testament was proved in court on Jan.
 14, 1779; the witnesses were Thomas TARRANT & Ann GUNNEL, and the executor was William Craddock WISDOM.
 (Caroline County Orders 1777-1780, p.146.)
-Unfortunately, we only have a brief notation in the court order book concerning the will.
-No further information, such as the names of the heirs, is included.
-Because Caroline County's actual wills from this period have not survived, it's unknown if Ann had children.
+Was she the widow of James Chick?
+Unfortunately, there is only a brief notation in the court order book concerning the will.
+No further information, such as the names of the heirs, is included, and Caroline County's actual wills from this period have not survived.

 There are no Chicks or Cheeks listed on the 1783 tax list of Caroline Co., VA, and no further references to the family in the court order books after 1782, except for a lawsuit in 1787 that was assigned to Edward WEST by John CHICK and William CHICK, which suggests they were no longer living in the County.